Human-Built Environment Interactions

-Understanding Human-Building Interactions through Perceptual Decision Making
+Understanding Automation Preferences through Perceptual Decision Making

 In this project, ‘perceptual decision making processes’ are studied as the determinants of occupant behaviors for quantifying commercial building energy consumption as a result of human-building systems interactions.
 Understanding how and why occupants interact with building systems is crucial for developing behavior models to be used in simulations for increased comfort and energy savings, as well as for quantifying the energy